skorch-dev/skorch/docs/user/LLM.rst

 Large Language Models (LLMs) find more and more different applications, as their capacity and availability are growing over time.
-Even though skorch is not primarily focused on working with pretrained models, it does provide a few :ref:`integrations with the Hugging Face ecosystem <Hugging Face Integration>` and thus with the pre-trained models on Hugging Face.
+Even though skorch is not primarily focused on working with pre-trained models, it does provide a few :ref:`integrations with the Hugging Face ecosystem <Hugging Face Integration>` and thus with the pre-trained models on Hugging Face.
 Some use cases for LLMs supported by skorch are detailed in this document.